A How to-Guide on Avoiding the Most Common Credit Card Fees

 Breaking Down the 6 Main Credit Card Fees

-Can you name six different types of credit card fees off the top of your head?
-It’s okay, almost no one can, because it’s pretty crazy that, on average, credit cards ding you in six-plus ways.
-Still, the best way to sidestep fees is to know what they are.
-Sounds obvious, but understanding what types of behaviors to avoid is your primary defense in the battle against fees.
-Here’s a summary of the most common credit card fees, and a few tips on how to avoid them.
+The best way to sidestep credit card fees is to know what they are.
+Sounds obvious, but it can be your primary defense in the battle against fees.
+Here’s a summary of some of the most common credit card fees and advice on how to avoid them.

 1. Annual Fees

-To avoid it: Lots of cards have no annual fee or will waive an annual fee in the first year.
+How to avoid this fee: Lots of cards have no annual fee or will waive an annual fee in the first year.
 When choosing a credit card, you’ll want to do some comparison shopping and annual fees should be something you pay close attention to.
 Ultimately, if you’re going to pay a fee for using a rewards card, you should make sure you’ll be cashing in on rewards you’ll actually use.

 2. Late Payment Fees